-- 161. Defendants' failure to ensure that voters like Plaintiff Hutchins, who wishes to vote by mail because he is blind, vulnerable to COVID-19 due to his advanced age, and resides in a nursing home, can receive the assistance he needs from nursing home staff to return an absentee ballot request form and complete and submit an absentee ballot is a violation of Section 504 of the Rehabilitation Act. - 162.
+- 149. Defendants' failure to ensure that plaintiffs with disabilities are given the ability to vote without risks of serious illness or death constitutes a failure to make a reasonable accommodation for those, such as Plaintiffs Clark, Edwards, and Priddy, whose physical impairments limit their ability to have contact with others in this time of public health emergency created by COVID-19, in violation of the Rehabilitation Act. - 150.
 The failure to accommodate these voters constitutes a condition on access to the ballot box that has the effect of screening out such individuals from participating in the November 3, 2020 general election, in violation of Section 504 of the Rehabilitation Act.